How to Prepare for a Destination Race: A Timeline

-- Carry hand sanitizer and wipes, and be generous in your use of them.
+- Wear a mask and carry hand sanitizer and wipes.
 Airplanes are notoriously germy, as are hotel rooms.

 - Travel can be stressful, so stay calm amidst the chaos.
 Download an audiobook, guided meditation, or chill playlist for your flight or drive.

 RELATED: Your Tri Season Planning Worksheet